Principal Component Analysis of Competing Correlations in Quarter-Filled Hubbard Models: Results and Discussion

 \subsection{Principal Component Analysis of the Simple Hubbard Model}

-To gain a data-driven view of how correlations reorganize with increasing $U$, we perform principal component analysis (PCA) on the full site-resolved charge and spin correlation matrices.
+To gain an unsupervised view of how correlations reorganize with increasing $U$, we perform PCA on the full site-resolved charge and spin correlation matrices.
 Each correlation matrix $X$ (of dimension $M\times M$) is centered by subtracting the mean of each row, and the covariance matrix $C=(1/M)X^{\mathrm{T}}X$ is diagonalized.
-The eigenvalues $\lambda_k$ quantify the variance captured by the $k$-th principal component, and the normalized ratios $\tilde{\lambda}_k=\lambda_k/\sum_i\lambda_i$ measure the statistical weight of independent fluctuation modes.
-Tracking $\tilde{\lambda}_k$ and their corresponding eigenvectors across $U$ reveals which collective channels dominate the system's internal organization.
+The eigenvalues $\lambda_k$ quantify the variance captured by the $k$-th principal component, and the normalized ratios $\tilde{\lambda}_k=\lambda_k/\sum_i\lambda_i$ measure the statistical weight of independent principal components.
+Tracking $\tilde{\lambda}_k$ and their corresponding eigenvectors across $U$ reveals which collective channels dominate the systems internal organization.

 Figure~\ref{fig:3x4pcav0} shows the PCA of charge and spin correlations for the $3\times4$ Hubbard cluster.
-In the charge sector [Fig.~\ref{fig:3x4pcav0}(a-i)], the data projected onto the first two principal components ($p_1$, $p_2$) form fourfold-symmetric clusters reflecting the underlying lattice symmetry.
-As $U$ increases, the variance spectrum flattens and the leading weight $\tilde{\lambda}_1$ decreases from $\sim$0.21 at $U=0$ to 0.15-0.18 for finite $U$ [Fig.~\ref{fig:3x4pcav0}(a-ii)], signifying the suppression of long-wavelength charge inhomogeneity.
-In the spin sector [Fig.~\ref{fig:3x4pcav0}(b)], $\tilde{\lambda}_1$ grows steadily from $\approx0.14$ at $U=0$ to $\approx0.25$ at $U=10$, while the projection maps evolve from a diffuse cloud to distinct, $U$-segregated clusters.
-This quantitative transfer of spectral weight from charge to spin modes visualizes the crossover from a delocalized to a spin-correlated regime.
+In the charge sector [Fig.~\ref{fig:3x4pcav0}(a-i)], data are projected onto the first two principal components ($p_1$, $p_2$), which together capture the dominant fraction of the total variance ($\approx 30-33\%$, as shown in Table \ref{tab:appD_pca_charge}, Appendix \ref{pcdata}), thereby providing a faithful low-dimensional representation of the correlation structure, with higher components not altering the qualitative clustering patterns.
+The resulting distribution forms four-fold symmetric clusters reflecting the underlying lattice symmetry.
+As $U$ increases, the variance spectrum becomes more evenly distributed and the leading eigenvalue $\tilde{\lambda}_1$ decreases from $\sim0.21$ at $U=0$ to $0.15$-$0.18$ at finite $U$ [Fig.~\ref{fig:3x4pcav0}(a-ii)].
+Since $\tilde{\lambda}_1$ quantifies the contribution of the leading eigenvector---corresponding to the dominant spatial fluctuation pattern---this reduction indicates that charge correlations are no longer dominated by a single component but are instead distributed across multiple components.

-Figure~\ref{fig:4x4pcav0} presents the corresponding PCA results for the $4\times4$ lattice.
-In the charge sector [Fig.~\ref{fig:4x4pcav0}(a-i)], the first component dominates at $U=0$ ($\tilde{\lambda}_1\!\approx\!0.23$), consistent with extended charge fluctuations.
-With increasing $U$, $\tilde{\lambda}_1$ rapidly decreases to $\sim$0.13 while subleading components ($\tilde{\lambda}_2$-$\tilde{\lambda}_4$) gain comparable weight [Fig.~\ref{fig:4x4pcav0}(a-ii)], signifying the breakdown of coherent charge motion.
-The spin-sector PCA [Fig.~\ref{fig:4x4pcav0}(b)] shows the opposite trend: $\tilde{\lambda}_1$ grows from 0.11 to 0.17 and the projected distributions develop directional structure, indicating the strengthening of correlated spin fluctuations and the emergence of short-range antiferromagnetic patterns.
-Thus, PCA captures in an unsupervised way the progressive reorganization from itinerant charge motion to localized spin correlations as $U$ increases.